usgs/geomag-algorithms/docs/XYZ.md

 Conversion between these two coordinate systems involves relatively straight-forward trigonometry (see Eqs.
 1, 2, and 3).
 However, in practice, a 3-axis magnetometer necessarily takes on a fixed orientation upon installation.
-For USGS observatories, this is aligned with the average magnetic north vector and downward, with the final axis completes a right-handed 3-dimensional coordinate system (roughly eastward). &nbsp;This is often referred to as HEZ coordinates, but for the remainder of this document we will refer to it as heZ, to avoid confusion with more traditional definitions of H and E(==Y).
+For USGS observatories, this is aligned with the average magnetic north vector and downward, with the final axis completes a right-handed 3-dimensional coordinate system (roughly eastward).
+This is often referred to as HEZ coordinates, but for the remainder of this document we will refer to it as heZ, to avoid confusion with more traditional definitions of H and E(==Y).

 The purpose of this document then is to provide a mathematical and algorithmic description of how one converts data measured in heZ coordinates to true HDZ, and finally to XYZ.